 Sl.
-Skill Components incorporated Mode of Implementation No. 1 Understanding the marketing Preparation of modules by the students and process and consumer behaviour visit to semi scale industry 2 Preparation and practice of A teams will be made, each team will have to organization planning prepare the chart/module on organization planning contents 3 Understanding the international Preparation of market research chart market research and small business 4 Marketing Communication A teams will be made, each team will have to Strategy prepare the module on strategies which is useful for small business and large scale industry
+No. Skill Components incorporated Mode of Implementation

+1 Understanding the marketing process and Preparation of modules by

+consumer behaviour the students and visit to semi

+scale industry

+2 Preparation and practice of organization planning A teams will be made, each

+team will have to prepare the

+chart/module on organization

+planning contents

+3 Understanding the international market Preparation of market

+research and small business research chart

+4 Marketing Communication Strategy A teams will be made, each

+team will have to prepare the

+module on strategies which is

+useful for small business and

+large scale industry